kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 [MonkeyPatch::patchFunction()](FunctionAndClassReference.md#monkeypatchpatchfunctionfunction-return_value) replaces PHP native function `mt_rand()`, and it will return `100` in the test method.

-If you want to patch other functions, you can add it to [functions_to_patch](https://github.com/kenjis/ci-phpunit-test/blob/master/application/tests/Bootstrap.php#L318) in `MonkeyPatchManager::init()`.
+If you want to patch other functions, you can add them to [functions_to_patch](https://github.com/kenjis/ci-phpunit-test/blob/master/application/tests/Bootstrap.php#L318) in `MonkeyPatchManager::init()`.

 But there are some known limitations: